 Sometimes you may want to include significant information that doesn’t fit in other segments of the citation.
 This information may be included in parenthesis at the end of the citation.

-A note is required if it would help your reader find exactly the same material you are citing (i.e., a microform collection number, a serial set number, or a Superintendent of Documents number) or if some aspect of the document would affect the reader’s ability to find or use the information source (i.e., FOIA-obtained documents, unpublished papers, mimeographed or photocopied items, distribution data, loose-leaf materials).
+Some notes may indicate aspects of the document that would affect the reader’s ability to find or use the information source (i.e., FOIA-obtained documents, unpublished papers, mimeographed or photocopied items, distribution data, loose-leaf materials):

-A note is optional but recommended if it would help your reader determine the nature of the document (e.g., a poster or pamphlet) or if it would give information about the language or the size of non-print media (e.g., language, map scale, or frame size.)
+Other notes might clarify the nature of the document (e.g., a poster or brochure) or give information about the language or the size of non-print media (e.g., language, map scale, or frame size):

-When citing a part of a publication (e.g., an article from a periodical, a chapter from a book, a paper from conference proceedings), include both the title of the part and the title of the whole, so that a reader will be able to locate your source as well as the specific item within that source.
+When citing a part of a publication (e.g., an article from a periodical; a chapter from a book; a statistical table from a periodical, book, or database), include both the title of the part and the title of the whole, so that a reader will be able to locate your source as well as the specific item within that source.

 A typical citation to an article in a periodical includes the personal author(s) of the article, the article’s title (usually in quotes), the title of the periodical (usually underlined or in italics), volume and issue numbers, date, and page numbers.
 Consult a style manual for the specific format.